Lee-W/main-blog/content/posts/tech/2024/10-Introducing-Python-ch19-draft.md

 * testing
     * why testing
         * avoid regression
-            * what is a regresion
+            * what is a regression
                 * break something that used to work fine
     * stdlib
         * [unittest](https://docs.python.org/3/library/unittest.html)